 On the other hand, perhaps there isn’t an obvious way to replicate the sales team’s past successes.
 Rather, there’s an area that needs improvement.
-Below is a real-world example of addressing one such gap.
+And Brian Floyd, an L&D practitioner with more than 20 years' experience, shares a real-world example of addressing one such gap.

-As the director of sales training development at The Behr Paint Company, Brian Floyd has spent more than 18 years being responsible for thousands of learners.
+Brian Floyd spent more than 20 years being responsible for thousands of learners at The Behr Paint Company.
 After evaluating in-store Behr sales representatives and customer-affiliated store employees, Brian and his team quickly realized there were some significant gaps in Behr’s sales approach.

 “Prior, training was always something that we just did—not something that drove initiatives or impacted the bottom line,” he says.
 “The industry is tightening,” he says.
 “And we had an enormous fiscal opportunity in defection to our competitors.

 To address the challenge, Brian and his team created a curriculum-based approach around key behaviors and launched the program with a regular cadence.
 Using analytics, they established which regions were adopting these strategies quickly and which were taking a bit more time.